lbinding/AT-AT/README.md

 1. **Download the repository** and place it in a desired directory.
 For example, you can place it at `/Users/lawrence/` (this path will be referred to as `<path>`).

 2. **Set the script path**:
-   After downloading the repository, you need to add the path to the `scripts` directory in your `bashrc`.
+   After downloading the repository, you need to add the path to the `scripts` directory in your `bashrc` (LINUX).
+If you're on MacOS you'll need to either update your `bash_profile` or `zshrc` depending on if you're using bash or zsh in the terminl window.
+By default, mac uses `zshrc`.
+Replace `bashrc` in the following code with the desired shell target.
 Replace `<path>` with the actual path where the software is installed:

 ```bash
 echo 'export PATH="<path>/AT-AT/scripts:$PATH"' >> ~/.bashrc